kaimibk/sps_data_science/README.md

 | astropy          | units, constants                       | u, c    | Astronomy constants and unit analysis  |

 Any other libraries will be discussed within each lecture.

-## Upcoming Seminar

-The upcoming event will be "Introduction to Python," date and location to be announced

 ## Become a SPS@UHM Member